 Roxanne Ortiz, Chief Financial Officer

 Roxanne Ortiz is responsible for financial oversight of the current Museum’s operations and the new Museum project.
-She has over 15 years of experience in non-profit accounting and auditing.
-Roxanne also oversees the Museum’s Human Resources function.
+She has over 12 years of experience in non-profit accounting and auditing.
 Before joining the Museum, she worked as CFO of Easter Seals South Florida and as CFO and Chief of Staff at the Miami Lighthouse for the Blind and Visually Impaired.
 Roxanne also worked as an audit manager in the non-profit group at Goldstein Schechter Koch, CPAs where she began her career.

 Roxanne is a Certified Public Accountant in the State of Florida and has a Bachelor and Master of Accounting from Florida International University.

-Dr. Judy Brown, Senior Vice President of Education for the Miami Science Museum, serves as the Executive Director of the Museum’s Center for Interactive Learning, a joint venture with the University of Miami to strengthen the connection between informal science education and the research community.
+Dr. Judy Brown, Senior Vice President of Education for the Patricia and Phillip Frost Museum of Science, serves as the Executive Director of the Museum’s Center for Interactive Learning, a joint venture with the University of Miami to strengthen the connection between informal science education and the research community.

 Dr. Brown has played a leadership role nationally in broadening participation of underserved groups in STEM and has received many prestigious awards.
 She is a recipient of the 2005 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring, our nation’s highest honor for mentoring, and the 2005 Eleanor Roosevelt Award from AAUW.

 Currently, Judy is the lead PI for the Institute of Education Science- funded Early Childhood Hands-on Science Efficacy Study, a randomized controlled trial to determine the effectiveness in advancing school readiness with 90 Head Start Centers in Miami-Dade County.

 Sean Duran, Vice President of Exhibition and Design